Member Handbook

 What Does Your Care Manager Monitor?

-Your care manager monitors that:
+Your care manager monitors to make sure:

 • Services are provided as written in your ISP.